From the Freeride World Tour to dream lines in Chamonix and BC, Futurelight helps Victor push the limit

 “I dropped in without knowing which line to take, but once I stomped my first cliff I didn’t even think about it.
 My brain just made the decision automatically”

 Put that in perspective.
 This was Victor’s third-ever competitive freeriding event and on one of the steepest faces in Europe.
-Here, the top athletes in the world will scrutinise will usually map out every inch of their run before dropping.
+Here, the top athletes in the world will usually map out every inch of their run before dropping.
 A single mistake can not only cost you valuable points but has the potential to end your season prematurely.

 “The organisers were just like like, ‘Okay, you have to go!’
 It was super weird”, he says.
 “I dropped in without knowing which line to take, but once I stomped my first cliff I didn’t even think about it.
 My brain just made the decision automatically.”